KINE - Kinesiology (KINE)

 KINE 406 Motor Learning and Skill Performance

 Credits 3.
 3 Lecture Hours.
-Learning in psychomotor domain; motor learning theories, physiological bases of skill behavior, motor and skill learning, state of performer and application of instructional techniques in motor learning and skill performance.
-Prerequisite: Grade of C or better in BIOL 319 and PHYS 201; concurrent enrollment BIOL 320; junior or senior classification.
+Learning and control in the psychomotor domain focusing on the study of neurophysiological processes involved in physical or motor activity, sensorimotor interactions, and diseases/disabilities limiting motor activity; instruction of central and peripheral neural anatomy, muscular anatomy, and function, as related to the performer and instructional techniques (body training, practice, exercise) that influence motor skill learning at the level of cognitive, neural, and muscular processes.
+Prerequisites: Grade of C or better in BIOL 319 and PHYS 201; concurrent enrollment BIOL 320; junior or senior classification.

 KINE 407 Motor Control and Learning Lab

 Credit 1.
 2 Lab Hours.
-Collection and analysis of measures of human performance; study of how humans control voluntary actions; extension of basic knowledge of behavioral and cognitive processes.
+Study of control and learning of physical or motor activity; collection of behavioral and neurophysiological measures of human performance, muscle activity, sensorimotor interactions, cognitive processes; assessment of the influence of instructions, body training and practice on skill performance; development of graphing and scientific writing skills.
 Prerequisites: Junior or senior classification; grade of C or better or concurrent enrollment in KINE 406.

 KINE 425 Tests and Measurements